chaifeng/ufw-docker/README.md

 This command does the following things:
 - Back up the file `/etc/ufw/after.rules`
 - Append the rules of UFW and Docker at the end of the file

+#### IPv6 support

+`ufw-docker` also supports IPv6 networks and will update `/etc/ufw/after6.rules` when necessary.

+### Using the `--docker-subnets` option

+You can use the `--docker-subnets` option to customize which subnets will be allowed to communicate with Docker containers.
+This option applies to both IPv4 and IPv6 networks.

+* If the option is **not provided**, only standard private LAN subnets will be used (IPv4: `10.0.0.0/8`, `172.16.0.0/12`, `192.168.0.0/16`; IPv6: `fd00::/8`)
+* If `--docker-subnets` is given **without any arguments**, all Docker network subnets will be detected and used automatically.
+  **Note:** If you add or remove Docker networks, you need to run `ufw-docker install --docker-subnets` again to update the firewall rules according to the latest network configuration.
+* If one or more subnets are specified, only these subnets will be used (you can list multiple subnets, separated by spaces; each should be in CIDR format).
+  The subnets can include networks not managed by Docker itself.

+#### Examples

+    # Use default private LAN subnets (IPv4: 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16; IPv6: fd00::/8)
+    ufw-docker install

+    # Auto-detect and use all Docker network subnets (both IPv4 and IPv6)
+    ufw-docker install --docker-subnets

+    # Only allow these specified subnets to communicate with Docker containers
+    ufw-docker install --docker-subnets 192.168.207.0/24 10.207.0.0/16 fd00:cf::/64

+You can use the same options with `ufw-docker check` to preview the changes before applying them.

 #### Install for Docker Swarm mode